RodrigoUchoa001/chat-app/README.md

 ## Functionalities
 - ✅✅ Users
     - ✅✅ Login with Google.
-    - ✅✅ Login and Signup with email and password.
+    - ✅✅ Login and signup with email and password.
-- ✅ Friends Requests
+- ✅✅ Friends Requests
     - ✅✅ Send friend requests to another accounts.
     - ✅✅ Accept or decline friend requests by another accounts.
 - ❗Chats